k2view-academy/K2View-Academy/articles/10_enrichment_function/02_enrichment_vs_root_func_comparison_analysis.md

 <p><strong>Operation</strong></p>
 </td>
 <td width="370px">
-<p>Performs insert, update, or delete of an LU Table's data after it has already been populated from a source object.</p>
+<p>Performs insert, update, or delete of an LU table's data after it has already been populated from a source object.</p>
 </td>
 <td width="370px">
 <p>Populates the LU table.</p>